AndreaPrestia/Felis/README.md

 **Felis.Router.Test**

-An ASP-NET minimal API application, containing the five endpoints exposed by Felis.
+An ASP-NET minimal API application, containing the six endpoints exposed by Felis.

-The five endpoints are:
+The six endpoints are:

 - dispatch
 - consume
 - error
 - services
 - purge
+- consumers

 These endpoints are documented in the following page: